troyvassalotti/troyv.dev/src/posts/using-media-queries-to-make-a-light-mode-site.md

 The `font-weight` for body copy also got one measure smaller - 300 - on default/dark versions for better readability.
 Weight is set back to normal - 400 - with light mode viewing.

-Changing the colors was easy.
+Changing the colors was relatively simple.
 All I had to do was figure out which elements had colors attached to them and swap them as needed, like so:

 ```css
 a {